6 "Single Life" Habits You Should Never Give up in a Relationship

 1. Going Out With Friends

 Assuming you went out with your friends a lot or even occasionally while single, you'll want to make sure you continue to do this.
-We all know that in the beginning of a new and exciting romance, friends tend to take a back seat as you disappear off into the sunset with your new love.
+We all know that at the beginning of a new and exciting romance, friends tend to take a back seat as you disappear off into the sunset with your new love.

 Don't forget your friends.